inca/rho/README.md

 });
 ```

-In asynchronous mode each block-level element is emitted at every tick.
+In asynchronous mode each block-level element is emitted every tick.

 ### Inline rendering